 We started and finished the next song, and again my eyes scanned the crowd, looking for my special lady, but still nothing.

 That’s when I started to worry.

-I saved my favorite song for last.
+I knew that with the anxiety I was feeling that I was going to have a rough time performing this last song, because I saved my favorite song for last.
 The song I had written for Maggie a few years ago.

 My heart ratcheted behind my rib cage and I almost missed my mark but caught on before it was too late.